SanjidaNowrin/decorative-lights-client/README.md

 ### .
 Admin can able to delete any orders if products are not available right now.

 ### .
-If you want to see admin dashboard feature you need to login using admin@admin.com
+If you want to see admin dashboard feature you need to login using admin@admin.com and password 123456.